 The parties agree that any administrative issues that arise related to the LTD plan and Appendix 2 of this collective agreement will be referred to the Claims Adjudication Committee for resolution.
-In the event an issue cannot be resolved through this committee the matter will be referred to the bargaining Principals for resolution cope 378 Steward Guide.docx
+In the event an issue cannot be resolved through this committee the matter will be referred to the bargaining principals for resolution.